ducha-aiki/affnet/README.md

 CNN-based affine shape estimator.

-AffNet model implementation in PyTorch for ECCV2018 paper "[Repeatability Is Not Enough: Learning Discriminative Affine Regions via Discriminability](https://arxiv.org/abs/1711.06704)" arXiv will be updates in couple of weeks.
+AffNet model implementation in PyTorch for ECCV2018 paper "[Repeatability Is Not Enough: Learning Discriminative Affine Regions via Discriminability](https://arxiv.org/abs/1711.06704)"

 AffNet generates up to twice more correspondeces compared to Baumberg iterations
 ![HesAff](imgs/graf16HesAff.jpg)